zamarise/startnow-react100-san-diego-top-spots/README.md

 # React San Diego Top Spots
-> A small informational website containing a list of 30 "top places to see" in San Diego, aka "Top Spots".
+> A small informational website containing a list of 30 "top places to see" in San Diego.

 This was my eleventh project at Origin Code Academy.
 This app was made using React.